 Post-JCPOA Status: Virtually All Sanctions in This Section Remain in Effect.
 No Entities "De-listed."
+36

 A trend in U.S. policy and legislation since the June 12, 2009, election-related uprising in Iran has been to support the ability of the domestic opposition in Iran to communicate and to sanction Iranian officials that commit human rights abuses.
-Sanctions on the IRGC represent one facet of that trend because the IRGC is key instrument through which the regime has suppressed oppositionists.
+Sanctions on the IRGC represent one facet of that trend because the IRGC is key suppressive instrument.
 Individuals and entities designated under the executive orders and provisions discussed below are listed in the tables at the end of this report.
-For those provisions that ban visas to enter the United States, the State Department interprets the provisions to apply to all members of the designated entity.
+For those provisions that ban visas to enter the United States, the State Department interprets the provisions to apply to all members of the designated entity.37